Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 * You can use information from reports to dig deeper into any anomalies, performance, or stability issues to determine what is causing the problem
 * After you create a report, you can export and share the reports with stakeholders to let them draw conclusions based on further analysis

-If you want to continue learning about ways to use {{site.konnect_short_name}} to analyze data, see [Analyze Services and Routes](/konnect/analytics/services-and-routes/).
+If you want to continue learning about ways to use {{site.konnect_short_name}} to analyze data, read the next use case [Diagnosing latency issues](/konnect/analytics/use-cases/latency/) or see [Analyze Services and Routes](/konnect/analytics/services-and-routes/).

 ## More information
 * [Reports reference for metrics, filtering and grouping, and time intervals](/konnect/analytics/reference/)